TheGHH85/MERN/README.md

 # MERN
-A simple CRUD application using the MERN stack.
+A simple employee record CRUD application using the MERN stack.

+# Description
+This repo follows a tutorial on how to create a MERN stack application from an article on MongoDB.
+The application allows you to CRUD employess in a company.
+The application stores the following information:
+- Name
+- Position
+- Level